 At any stage, you can talk to one of our Mobile Mortgage Managers - experts who come to you to talk about what you want.
 Our Mobile Mortgage Managers can give you obligation-free advice, help you figure out what you can get, and guide you through the process and the paperwork right to the end.

 We also have Banking Consultants at our branches who you can meet to talk about what you need.

 Kiwibank Notice Saver is a Portfolio Investment Entity (PIE).
-Units in Kiwibank Notice Saver are distributed by Kiwibank Limited and are issued by Kiwibank Investment Management Limited.
-Download the Investment Statement for Kiwibank PIE Online Call Fund, Kiwibank PIE Term Deposit Fund and Kiwibank Notice Saver (PDF 1.4 kB) or pick up a copy from your local Kiwibank.
+Units in Kiwibank PIE Online Call Fund, Kiwibank PIE Term Deposit Fund and Kiwibank Notice Saver are distributed by Kiwibank Limited and are issued by Kiwibank Investment Management Limited.
+Download the Investment Terms and Conditions for Kiwibank Term Deposits, the Kiwibank PIE Term Deposit Fund, the Kiwibank Notice Saver, and the Kiwibank PIE Online Call Fund.
+(PDF 304.6 kB) or pick up a copy from your local Kiwibank